min2ha/ukwa-site/content/target/68147/index.en.md

   "subject": "Brexit"
 }

-# BBC News: Brexit: March planned as Fox says PM not bluffing on no deal

 Senior Cabinet ministers insisted the UK was prepared to walk away from Brexit talks without a deal, on the second anniversary of the referendum.